MK-Ale/2023BCI_decoding_lab/README.md

 <summary>Reveal Eigenvector Code</summary>
 <pre>
 # Use the eig command from numpy.linalg toolbox to compute the eigenvectors and eigenvalues
 # of the covariance matrix.
+This is done for you below.
 (D,V) = npl.eig(Q)
 <br>
 print(D) # notice the values are in decreasing order